Wellington Harbour: Toponymy

 The earliest known Māori name for the area, Te Upoko-o-te-Ika-a-Māui, is derived from Māori legend and translates literally as "the head of Māui's fish".
+According to Māori legend, a giant fish was hooked and pulled to the surface by Polynesian navigator Māui and the fish turned into land which became the North Island.
+The older name is still used in some circumstances for the city or the region, such as the former Māori name of Victoria University of Wellington, which was Te Whare Wānanga o te Ūpoko o te Ika a Māui until 2018.

 Te Whanganui-a-Tara, another Māori name for the area, translates literally as "the great harbour of Tara".
 It is believed to refer to Tara, a son of the Polynesian explorer Whātonga, who was sent down from the Māhia Peninsula by his father to explore southern lands for their people to settle.

 Captain James Herd is said to have named the harbour "Port Nicholson" after Sydney's harbourmaster Captain John Nicholson.
-However, while Herd is attributed as the creator of the first charts describing Te Whanganui a Tara as "Port Nicholson" it is likely that Captain John Rodolphus Kent of the cutter Mermaid had entered the harbour in 1824, and named it after the harbourmaster, his superior officer.
+However, while Herd is attributed as the creator of the first charts to ascribe the name "Port Nicholson" to the harbour, it is likely that Captain John Rodolphus Kent of the cutter Mermaid had entered the harbour in 1824, and named it after the harbourmaster, his superior officer.
 A further Māori name for Wellington, Pōneke, is said to be a transliteration of Port Nick (Port Nicholson).

 An alternative suggested etymology for the name Pōneke states that it derives from a shortening of the Māori phrase pō nekeneke, meaning "the journey into the night", in reference to the exodus of Te Āti Awa after they were displaced from the Wellington area by the first Europeans.
-However, the name Pōneke was already in use by February 1842, earlier than the displacement is said to have happened.
+However, the name Pōneke was already in use by February 1842, earlier than the displacement is said to have occurred.

 William Wakefield is thought to have named the harbour Lambton Harbour in 1839 in honour of the Earl of Durham, who had the family name of "Lambton".
 Alternatively, it could have been named for the Lambton, a cutter commanded by Captain Barnett, who in 1826 had produced one of the earliest charts of the harbour.
+The name Lambton Harbour is typically used to describe the area of Wellington Harbour close to the Wellington central business district.